R42 (New York City Subway car): Retirement

-The R160 order replaced the vast majority of the R42s.
-All of the Coney Island-rebuilt cars were retired first from July 2007 to May 2008 due to various structural and braking issues that plagued them throughout their rebuilt lifespan.
-Subsequently, with the exception of the eight cars involved in the November 6, 2007 accident, most Morrison–Knudsen-rebuilt cars followed from December 2008 until December 2009, when it was decided to retire the NYCT R44s instead.
+The R42 fleet began being withdrawn from service, starting with the Coney Island-rebuilt cars from July 2007 to March 2008, due to lack of quality control when the fleet was being overhauled at the Coney Island Overhaul Shop.
+A majority of the Coney Island-rebuilds were out of service by November 2007.
+Subsequently, with the exception of the eight cars involved in the November 6, 2007 accident, most Morrison–Knudsen-rebuilt cars followed beginning in December 2008; however, on December 18, 2009, the MTA decided to move forward with retiring the New York City Transit R44s instead of the remaining R42s.
+As a result, 64 Morrison–Knudsen-rebuilds (50 of which were available for active service) were retained when the MTA decided to place a hold on retiring any 60-foot cars.
 50 cars (4788–4817 and 4820–4839) remained and were assigned to East New York Yard, operating on the J and Z. These 50 cars periodically underwent SMS (Scheduled Maintenance Service, a life extension program) cycles.